James Rockford's Unknown Date

 I reject that claim too.

 (Note that Gayle Hunnicutt passed away on 8/31/2023, at the age of 80.
-Also note that at the bottom of this page are 20 or so different photos of Gayle Hunnicutt.)
+Also note that at the bottom of this page are several different photos of Gayle Hunnicutt.)

 As it turns out, the reason for people believing the woman is Hunnicutt originates from this website; Jim Suva and The Suva Files: